LukeNK/Linux-rice/README.md

 ```

 ## Customization
-*Please make sure there is no space before and after the equal sign.*
+*Please make sure there is no space before and after the equal sign in the `.env` file.*

 Background (`__BG__`) and lock screen (`__LOCK__`).
 Use the following script to convert:
 ```bash